Skip to main content

 • memoryLimit: Configurable per plugin (default 64MB).

-• timeout: Configurable execution time limit (default 5000ms).
+• timeout: Configurable execution time limit to prevent CPU monopolization (default 5000ms).

-Plugins do not have arbitrarily native file system or raw network socket access unless specifically granted via Host Functions.
+Plugins do not have arbitrary native file system access, raw network socket access, or unrestricted environment variable access unless explicitly granted via Host Functions.

 WASM Plugins are triggered by “Hook Points.”
-A Hook Point is a subscription to a system event or an interception path within the main application.
+A Hook Point is a subscription to a system event or an interception path within the main backend architecture.
+Define your hook points in your plugin’s metadata manifest:

 {